Iyed73/blog-platform/docs/API_REFERENCE.md

 ### Schema Generation

-The GraphQL schema is auto-generated (`autoSchemaFile: true`), a file for the schema can be found in `libs/core/src/lib/graphql-schema/schema.gql`
+The GraphQL schema is auto-generated, you can check it [here](../libs/core/src/lib/graphql-schema/schema.gql).

 ### Queries